b65sol/gd-indexed-color-converter/README.md

 diffusion of each pixel onto its neighboring pixels.

 This fork adds support for RGBA colors.
-This is purely experimental, and if you use the quantizer to produce a large palette, the dithering phase currently is very slow.
+This is purely experimental, and if you use the quantizer to produce a large palette, the dithering phase can be very slow, but now has a caching mechanism to make things go a little faster.
+(It's reasonably fast for most cases now.)

 PNG-8's produced will allow semi-transparent pixels.

 Requirements
 ------------